studio-node/CampusTour/README.md

 # Campus Tour

 This project is for a Campus tour app and supporting services that I am building for my Univserity, but it will be for many schools.
 I am in the middle of building it at the moment, and I need your help.
 You can find all the overaching documentation for this project in DOCS.
 I am in the process of handling the ambassador-led tour part of this product.
-In the mobile app (in MOBILE), I need to start working through the user journey of the ambassador-led tour user.
-There will be an order of screens that happen after the user selects the "Ambassador-Led" option in INDEXTSX.

-The order of screens will be like this:

-- School selection
-  - Use the same screen from the self-guided user journey
-- Select tour group
-  - This is a new screen
-  - Use the tour group selection screen in TOURGROUPS as a guide
-  - Make it work for mobile of course
-- Select Interests
-  - Use the same screen from the self-guided user journey
-- The map screen / main app view
-  - The user shouldn't see the modal pop up that tells them to genereate a tour

-## THIS IS JUST THE (I DON'T HAVE A TOUR) JOURNEY
+The next part I need to accomplish this is a websocket managed tour that works by the ambassador leading the tour from their phone.
+They are who marks each tour stop as completed, not the user.
+The server for this portion will be the one in the BACKEND folder.
+I need you to go through the mobile app and see what all we need to do to accomplish this, and then create a to-do list to accomplish this.
+Ask me questions you need to better understand what is wanted here.

+## Questions for Clarification
+Q: Ambassador Authentication: Should ambassadors use the same Supabase Auth system as regular users, or do they need a separate authentication flow?
+Q: QR Code Format: What information should the QR codes contain?
+Tour session ID, school ID, appointment ID, or a combination?
+Q: Tour Session Limits: Should there be limits on:
+Q: Number of participants per tour?
+Q: Tour session duration?
+Q: Number of concurrent tours per ambassador?
+Q: Offline Functionality: How should the app handle network disconnections during an active tour?
+Should participants cache the tour data?
+Q: Tour Stop Advancement: Should tour stops advance automatically based on location, or only when the ambassador manually advances them?
+Impromptu Tours: For impromptu tours, how should participants discover and join them?
+Should there be a discovery mechanism or only QR codes?
+Tour Completion: What should happen when a tour ends?
+Should there be analytics tracking, feedback collection, or lead capture?
+Error Handling: How should the system handle scenarios like:
+Ambassador disconnects mid-tour
+All participants disconnect
+Tour runs longer than scheduled

 ## UT SCHOOL ID: e5a9dfd2-0c88-419e-b891-0a62283b8abd